jposada202020/CircuitPython_uplot/docs/quick_start.rst

 .. code-block:: python

-    from circuitpython_uplot.plot import LineStyle
+    from circuitpython_uplot.cartesian import LineStyle

-You could select a dotted line by using the following code: ``line_style=LineStyle.DOTTED``.
+You can select a dotted line by using the following code: ``line_style=LineStyle.DOTTED``.

 .. code-block:: python